Medicinal Plant Lexicon

 Constituents of the herbal drug

-Witch hazel leaves and bark contain tannins; the leaves mostly condensed tannins, (Catechingerbstoffe), the bark predominantly hydrolyzable tannins (gallotannins).
-Furthermore, volatile matter is sometimes mistaken for an essential oil.
-Both drugs consist mainly of alkanes in addition to aliphatic alcohols, aldehydes, ketones and esters.
+Both witch hazel leaves and bark contain tannins.
+The leaves mostly contain condensed tannins (catechin tannins), while the bark predominantly contains hydrolyzable tannins (gallotannins).
+Volatile components are also present - sometimes incorrectly labelled as ‘essential oil’.
+Both drugs consist mainly of alkanes, in addition to aliphatic alcohols, aldehydes, ketones, and esters.
 It also contains volatile terpenes.
 Volatile phenylpropanoids occur only in the bark.
-When the twigs and/or leaves or bark go through distillation, the tannins do not go into the distillate.
-Thus witch hazel only contains the volatile components of the plant, the component pattern differ with leaves and bark.

 Quality of the drug